SoftFever/OrcaSlicer/doc/How to build - Mac OS.md

 # Building Slic3r PE on Mac OS

-To build Slic3r PE on Mac OS, you will need to install XCode and an appropriate SDK.
-You will also need [CMake](https://cmake.org/) installed (available on Brew) and possibly git.
+To build Slic3r PE on Mac OS, you will need to install XCode, [CMake](https://cmake.org/) (available on Brew) and possibly git.

-Currently Slic3r PE is built against the Mac OS X SDK version 10.9.
-Building against older SDKs is unsupported.
-Building against newer SDKs might work, but there may be subtle issues, such as dark mode not working very well on Mojave or other GUI problems.

-You can obtain the SDK 10.9 for example [in this repository](https://github.com/phracker/MacOSX-SDKs).
-If you don't already have the 10.9 version as part of your Mac OS installation, please download it and place it into a reachable location.

-The default location for Mac OS SDKs is:

-    /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/

-Wherever the 10.9 SDK is, please note down its location, it will be required to build Slic3r.

-On my system, for example, the path to the SDK is

-    /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.9.sdk

 ### Dependencies